pedropreciado/GemnoteProductAPI/README.md

 # GemnoteProductAPI

 GemnoteProductAPI is a API that returns product information, images, pricing, and other options (if available).
 Built with Rails 5.1.4 and PostgreSQL.
-HTTP requests were tested using Postman.

 ## Setup